zyairelai/zyairelai/README.md

 - 🤔 Fun fact: Do you know hooman has only 8 fingers because y'all have two thumbs? 😏

 ### My goals for 2021:
-- Build a project that can generate my passive income 🚀
+- ✅ Build a project that can generate my passive income 🚀
+- ✅ Contribute to open source community on any project ✨
 - Write an Arch based OS distro for myself 👨‍💻
-- Contribute to society with one of my open source project ✨

 <p align="center">
   <img src="conquer.png">